codespede/pwoli/docs/output-data-widgets.md

 In addition to column classes provided by Pwoli that we'll review below, you can create your own column classes.

-Each column class extends from [[Column]] so that there are some common options you can set while configuring grid columns.
+Each column class extends from [Column](/pwoli/api-docs/classes/Column.html) so that there are some common options you can set while configuring grid columns.

--   [[Column.header|header]] allows to set content for header row.
+-   [header](/pwoli/api-docs/classes/Column.html#header) allows to set content for header row.
--   [[Column.footer|footer]] allows to set content for footer row.
+-   [footer](/pwoli/api-docs/classes/Column.html#footer) allows to set content for footer row.
--   [[Column.visible|visible]] defines if the column should be visible.
+-   [visible](/pwoli/api-docs/classes/Column.html#visible) defines if the column should be visible.
--   [[Column.content|content]] allows you to pass a valid JS callback that will return data for a row.
+-   [content](/pwoli/api-docs/classes/Column.html#content) allows you to pass a valid JS callback that will return data for a row.
 The format is the following:

     ```js
     function (model, key, index, column) {